hashicorp/nomad/website/source/guides/stateful-workloads/host-volumes.md

 $ nomad status
 No running jobs
 ```

-You can optionally stop the nomad service on whichever node you are on and move
+In more advanced cases, the directory backing the host volume could be a mounted
+network filesystem, like NFS, or cluster-aware filesystem, like glusterFS.
+This
+can enable more complex, automatic failure-recovery scenarios in the event of a
-to another node to simulate a node failure.
+node failure.

 ### Step 8: Re-deploy the Database